Northwest Luncheon – Calgary, AB

-IMPORTANT INFORMATION – If you are an active member of NASTT, you will be asked to pay the differed $20 attendance fee at the door of this event using cash or check.
-If you are NOT an active member of NASTT, you will be asked to pay the differed $40 attendance fee at the door of this event using cash or check.
-Checkout will show a $0 balance, but this is simply because payment is differed
+IMPORTANT INFORMATION – If you are an active member of NASTT, you will be asked to pay the deferred $20 attendance fee at the door of this event using cash or check.
+If you are NOT an active member of NASTT, you will be asked to pay the deferred $40 attendance fee at the door of this event using cash or check.
+Checkout will show a $0 balance, but this is simply because the payment is differed

 Northwest Technical Luncheon – Edmonton, AB